commonsensesoftware/more-rs-options/README.md

 - _Default_ - Abstractions for the options
 - **di** - Provides dependency injection extensions
 - **cfg** - Provides dependency injection extensions to bind configurations to options
+- **async** - Provides features for using options in an asynchronous context

 -----